-Its no secret that Facebook and Twitter have both made lots of changes to their algorithms and rules recently, that not only promote relevant and localised social media content, but now actually prevent organisations from posting the same content to all their accounts simultaneously!
+Its no secret that social media platforms continue to make lots of changes to their algorithms and rules, that not only promote relevant and localised social media content, but now actually prevent organisations from posting the same content to all their accounts simultaneously!

 So, you might be thinking what’s the big deal with localised social media, what is it and why should I be interested? 🤔

-Firstly, when we talk about local social media we mean tailoring your social media strategy and content to engage and provide value to your local audiences, via dedicated local venue social media pages.
-As such, localised social media strategies are most suited to brands and organisations with multiple physical stores, venues or locations.
+Firstly, when we talk about local social media we mean tailoring your social media strategy and content to engage and provide value to your local audiences, via dedicated local social media pages.
+As such, localised social media strategies are great for organisations with multiple physical locations.

-For example, if you are an automotive dealer group, having social media pages for each dealer location allows you and your team to create and share locally-relevant content alongside national campaigns, and also provides a natural point of contact for customer and potential customer alike.
+For example, if you are a high street travel agent, having social media pages for each store location allows you and your team to create and share locally-relevant content alongside national campaigns, and also provides a natural point of contact for customer and potential customer alike.

 Another sector where localised social media strategies are common is the leisure and fitness.
 For example, Bannatyne's adopted a local social strategy which enabled them to build an engaged customer community over 200,000 Facebook fans across the UK, by creating local content and engaging local venue customers on social media.